 Spending and workforce allocation by sector

 The state of Michigan has four major construction sectors.
-Spending is split between them like such:
+Spending is split between them as such:

 - Residential: 40%